iotacb/Discord-Image-Saver/README.md

 # Discord-Image-Saver
-Copies all the files from the Discord image cache and renames them for normal usage, anf if wanted cleans the image cache.
+Copies all the files from the Discord image cache and renames them for normal usage, and if wanted cleans the image cache.

 # DLLs used